-In deciding on child custody a court must make an order with the paramount consideration being the best interests of the child.
-The Family Law Act sets out a number of things a court should consider when determining the child’s best interest, firstly primary objects (S60B) and secondly further additional considerations (S60CC).
+In deciding on child custody a court must make an order taking into account the paramount consideration of the best interests of the child.
+The Family Law Act sets out a number of things a court should consider when determining the child’s best interests, firstly, primary objects (S60B) and secondly, further additional considerations (S60CC).

 The primary objects that are usually considered in cases of family violence include:

 - S60B(1)a – Ensuring children have the benefit of both parents having meaningful involvement in their lives that is consistent with their best interests; and

 - S60B(1)b – Protecting children from physical and psychological harm and from being subjection to, or exposed to, abuse neglect or family violence.